bendr/bendr.github.com/dev/docs/tutorial/hello-world.md

 #Display "Hello World!" with Bender Framwork.

 -----
-Application to be created be this tutorial : [Display "Hello World"](../../run.html?href=docs/tutorial/hello-world.xml)
+Application to be created by this tutorial : [Display "Hello World"](../../run.html?href=docs/tutorial/hello-world.xml)

-To display string  "Hello world!", code is written as follows:
+To show string, "Hello world!", actual code is as follows:

 <blockquote class="code">